SannaAb/Pseudogenes/README.md

 ```

-## Ppsy Idea
+## PΨFinder Idea

-The main goal of PPsy is to detect inserted processed pseudogenes within human DNA sequencing data.
+The main goal of PΨFinder is to detect inserted processed pseudogenes within human DNA sequencing data.
 The pipeline is utilizing the fact that processed pseudogenes does not contain any introns.
 Pseudogene candidates are detected as genes contaning spliced reads across the exon exon junctions.
 The insert site of the pseuedogene candidates are identified with chimeric read pairs and chimeric reads.

 The figure belows displays an insertion of a pseuogene within another position in the genome.
 Reads that maps across the splice juncion of the gene that have been inserted is displayed in the figure below.
 These reads mapps across the known exon exon of the parent gene.
 Genes with this form of alignment will be used as a pseudogene candidates.
 This pseudogene candidates are linked to fusions sites using chimeric pairs and chimeric reads.
 The reads at the fusion site are colored red.
 The reads mapping at the pseudogene are colored blue.
 Chimeric pairs are the read pairs were one of the reads read mapps across at the fusion site and its associated read mapps at the pseudogene itself.
 The chimeric reads are reads that maps at the splice junctions of the fusion.
 One part of the read will belong to the fusion site while the other part belong to the pseudogene.